 Expectation Three: Academics

 - Resident Advisors are students first.
 Resident Advisors should always strive for academic excellence.

 - Resident Advisors must be full-time enrolled BGSU students.
 Resident Advisors may take more than 18 credit hours per semester, but only with the permission of the Assistant Director.

 - Resident Advisors must maintain a cumulative GPA of a 2.5 or above at all times.
-Following are the guidelines that will be following should an RA struggle with this requirement:
+These are the guidelines that will be followed, if an RA struggles with this requirement: